The Tournament Theorem of R\'edei revisited

-Asking Carsten Thomassen whether R\'{e}dei's Stronger Theorem is generally known, he informed us that G.A.
-Dirac in lectures at Aarhus University in the early 1970s also proved stronger versions of R\'{e}dei's Theorem.
+Asking Carsten Thomassen whether R\'{e}dei's Stronger Theorem is generally known, he informed us that G.~A. Dirac in lectures at Aarhus University in the early 1970s also proved stronger versions of R\'{e}dei's Theorem.
 Consulting Dirac's handwritten lecture notes \cite{Dirac} we have generalized his approach and proved what we shall call \textbf{Dirac's Stronger Theorem}.
 It has a special case equivalent to R\'{e}dei's Stronger Theorem.
-One attractive corollary of Dirac's Stronger Theorem is the following result (where again a Hamilton path with only non-oriented edges is counted twice):
+One attractive corollary of Dirac's Stronger Theorem is the following result.

 \begin{theorem} \head{(Dirac's Corollary 1)} Let $G$ be a complete mixed graph on at least $2$ vertices (each pair of vertices is joined by either a non-oriented edge or by an oriented edge).
-Then the number of Hamiltonian paths with all oriented edges in the correct direction containing at least one non-oriented is even. \end{theorem}
+Then the number of Hamiltonian paths containing at least one non-oriented edge is even. \end{theorem}

 In the following we shall state and prove Dirac's Stronger Theorem and obtain relations to the stronger theorems of R\'{e}dei and Berge.